Scenario-based Risk Evaluation: Scenario-based risk measures

 \begin{remark} In this paper, scenarios are treated in a generic sense.
 They may have different interpretations in different contexts.
 In a statistical context, they may represent different values of an estimated parameter in the model of the risk.
-In a simulation-based model, they may represent different parameters in the simulation dynamics, or a simply sets of different weights on the realized values of the risk in the simulation.
+In a simulation-based model, they may represent different parameters in the simulation dynamics, or {different probabilities used in importance sampling}.
 In a regulatory framework, they may represent different economic situations that the regulator is concerned about.
 In a financial market, to assess a contingent payoff, one may need to incorporate its distribution under the pricing measure and under the physical measure, under multiple pricing measures, or with different heterogeneous opinions about the physical probability measure; these situations naturally require a risk measure determined by the distribution of the risk under different measures. \end{remark}